ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #errors-transfer-commence}

-The following are the list of errors related to Transfer Commence and Response:
+The following is the list of errors related to the Transfer Commence and Response:

 - err_2.1: Badly formed message.
 - err_2.2: Incorrect parameter.